ansible/awx/awx/ui_next/CONTRIBUTING.md

   - functions should adopt camelCase
   - constructors/classes should adopt PascalCase
   - constants to be exported should adopt UPPERCASE
+- For strings, we adopt the `sentence capitalization` since it is a (patternfly style guide)[https://www.patternfly.org/v4/design-guidelines/content/grammar-and-terminology#capitalization].

 ## Setting up your development environment